MicrosoftDocs/memdocs/sccm/develop/reference/core/clients/manage/sms_g_system_unknownfile-server-wmi-class.md

 ms.collection: M365-identity-device-management
 ---
 # SMS_G_System_UnknownFile Server WMI Class
-The `SMS_G_System_UnknownFile` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in System Center Configuration Manager, that represents an unknown software file, that is, a file that does not contain product resource information or is not related to a software product that contains product resource information.
+The `SMS_G_System_UnknownFile` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in Configuration Manager, that represents an unknown software file, that is, a file that does not contain product resource information or is not related to a software product that contains product resource information.

  The following syntax is simplified from Managed Object Format (MOF) code and includes all inherited properties.